RedisLabs/redislabs-docs/content/rs/administering/monitoring-metrics/prometheus-integration.md

 ![grafana-prometheus](/images/rs/grafana-prometheus.png?width=500)

-In each cluster, the metrics_exporter component listens on port 8070 and serves as a prometheus scraping endpoint that send metrics out.
+In each cluster, the metrics_exporter component listens on port 8070 and serves as a Prometheus scraping endpoint for obtaining metrics.

 ## Quick Start